Broken Symmetries in Quasi-2D Charged Systems via Negative Dielectric Confinement

+In the $\abs{\gamma}\leq 1$ regime, extensive simulation works have been done recently~\cite{liang2020harmonic,yuan2021particle} and no SSB phenomenon has been found, i.e., the density distributions of cations $\rho_{+}(\V r)$ and anions $\rho_{-}(\V r)$ always maintain symmetries of the system, given by 1) \emph{cross symmetry} in the confined space: $\rho_{+}(\V r)=\rho_{-}(\V r)$, 2) \emph{longitudinal symmetry}: $\rho_{\pm}(x,y,z)=\rho_{\pm}(x,y,L_z-z)$, and 3) \emph{transverse symmetry}: $\rho_{\pm}(x,y,z)=\rho_{\pm}(x',y',z)$.
+Our simulations give symmetric results for $\abs{\gamma}\leq 1$, consistent as previous investigations (details are documented in SI~\cite{SI}).
+In the following discussions we will focus on the strongly polarizable cases of $\abs{\gamma}>1$, where SSB phenomena arise.

+Fig.~\ref{fig:MD}(a) shows two snapshots for particle distributions near the lower substrate and the corresponding induced surface charge densities, for $\gamma=\pm10$ and $L_z=10$.
+It clearly shows, for the first time, SSB phenomena in such dielectric confined charged system: both the cross and transverse symmetries are broken when $\gamma=10$; and the remaining longitudinal symmetry is further broken when $\gamma=-10$ (as shown in Fig.~\ref{fig:MD}(b)).

-Intriguingly, our results demonstrate that the charged particles spontaneously form periodic structures near the substrates for both~$\gamma > 1$ and~$\gamma < -1$ cases, as illustrated in Fig.~\ref{fig:MD} (a).
-We attribute the lattice formation to the single particle oscillatory field, which motivates particles self-organizing so as to enhance the overall induced charge landscape into a \emph{checkerboard} structure, with potential wells confining particles nearby to form local clusters.
-While in the vertical direction, each of the formed clusters on one substrate is paired with another cluster on the opposite side, either anti-symmetrically or symmetrically (see Fig.~4 in SI~\cite{SI}).
-Two different kind of local cluster structures are observed: for~$\gamma < -1$, the particles are closely packed into 2D crystal-like structures, while for~$\gamma >1$, liquid phase is formed.
-This can be explained by the strong attractive or repulsive near field generated by a single particle, as was discussed and illustrated in Fig.~\ref{fig:force_x} (a).
+Globally, we observe charged particles spontaneously forming square lattice structures near the substrates for both~$\gamma > 1$ and~$\gamma < -1$ cases, which breaks the transverse symmetry.
+We attribute this to the long-range single particle oscillatory field in the $xy$-plane, which directs particles self-organizing into a \emph{checkerboard} structure, so as to enhance the overall induced charge landscape, which helps confining particles in local potential wells.
+Locally within each lattice site, two different particle structures are observed: for~$\gamma >1$, interfacial liquid phase is formed, while for~$\gamma < -1$, likely-charged particles self-assemble into 2D clusters, both can be understood by the near field behaviors due to a single confined particle, as was discussed and illustrated in Fig.~\ref{fig:force_x} (a).

+Interestingly, in the longitudinal direction, we find that the interfacial liquids/clusters on opposing substrates are strongly correlated, i.e., there is a one-to-one “pairing” between the opposing particle structures, as show in Fig.~\ref{fig:MD}(b).
+For $\gamma=10$, the longitudinal pairing is between symmetrically charged particles; while for $\gamma=-10$, the pairing becomes anti-symmetric, which further breaks the longitudinal symmetry.
+The symmetric/anti-symmetric longitudinal paring is due to the induced charge landscape on opposing substrates, it is clearly that for $\gamma=10$, the checkerboard structures would be matched symmetrically, while for $\gamma=-10$ a negative sign is added to the reflection rates, forming anti-symmetric pairs.